GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 The NIST5 algorithm utilized by the ECA cryptocurrency is more environmentally friendly than competing technologies and has proven to be a sustainable option for deployment of blockchain-based systems.
 NIST5 requires significantly less energy to run than competing algorithms without compromising the security of network members.

-Furthermore, Electra does not have an extended Proof of Work (PoW) phase.
-Electra’s blockchain network is now Proof of Stake (PoS) which results in no miners and a greatly reduced carbon footprint.
+Furthermore, Electra does not have an extended Proof-of-Work (PoW) phase.
+Electra’s blockchain network is now Proof-of-Stake (PoS) which results in no miners and a greatly reduced carbon footprint.

 # Future Technology